raza30492/andon-android2/README.md

         add fixButton
 MERCHANDISING:
-    if ackAt == null : problem is not acknowledged yet if(user.buyers.contains(issue.buyer)) : If user is concerned to this issue if processingAt > 1 : Both level1 and level2 user can acknowledge if user.level == LEVEL1 || user.level == LEVEL2
+    if ackAt == null : problem is not acknowledged yet if(user.buyers.contains(issue.dField2)) : If user is concerned to this issue if processingAt > 1 : Both level1 and level2 user can acknowledge if user.level == LEVEL1 || user.level == LEVEL2
                     add ackButton